 Over the past two years, Force Majeure have been consistently booking some of the most exciting grime and bass artists that are emerging across the UK, bringing the likes of Anz, Fallow, Iglew, and more to the Steel City.

 If you’ve not been before, you need to get on this.

-I spoke to the FM crew ahead of their forthcoming night at Bal Fashions.
+I spoke to the FM crew to learn more about their philosophy.

 How would you describe the vibe you’re going for with Force Majeure?

 Xav: Weird sounds, no dickheads.
 We want to showcase stuff on the grime and bass spectrum you really wouldn’t hear anywhere else in Sheffield.